My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

-Although we might be Emmets in the eyes of some Cornish people, we do love holidaying in Cornwall, and each time we visit I’m always fascinated on the subtle difference between Cornwall and the rest of England, which includes:-
+Although we might be Emmets in the eyes of some Cornish people, we do love holidaying in Cornwall, and each time we visit, I’m always fascinated by the subtle differences between Cornwall and the rest of England, which include:

 - Cornish roads

-The Cornish language is a Celtic Language dating back thousands of years that almost became extinct the late 18th century; but which has had a revival over the past 20 years.
+The Cornish language is a Celtic Language dating back thousands of years that almost became extinct in the late 18th century, but which has had a revival over the past 20 years.

-In the 2011 census there were 557 people who can speak Cornish fluently, and around 5,000 people who have a basic understanding of the language.
-This might not sound a huge number, but in context of the Cornish population being only 536,000 people, 5,000 is 1% of that population, and with it now being taught in some schools and promoted within the community the use of the language is likely to slowly rise.
+In the 2011 census, there were 557 people who can speak Cornish fluently and around 5,000 people who have a basic understanding of the language.
+This might not sound like a huge number, but in the context of the Cornish population being only 536,000 people, 5,000 is 1% of that population, and with it now being taught in some schools and promoted within the community the use of the language is likely to slowly rise.

-To a casual visitor Cornwall doesn’t appear so different to England, and its culture did go into decline in recent centuries as Cornwall began to amalgamate into England; but in recent decades there has been a revival, supported by many groups who promote Cornwall’s culture.
+Cornwall doesn’t appear so different to England to a casual visitor, and its culture declined in recent centuries as Cornwall began to amalgamate into England.
+Still, there has been a revival in recent decades, supported by many groups promoting Cornwall’s culture.